leram84/layer.Cake/README.md

+# Under Construction!!
+Everything here works, but until i remove this, you should hold off.
+I'm doing a major rewrite of this theme and it will be 65% cooler when im done!

 # layer#Cake
 layer#Cake is a theme engine for [Organizr](https://github.com/causefx/Organizr).
 It will take 7 user submitted colors (5 fill layers and 2 text layers) and apply a well thought out logic to generate your theme.